-The disciplines of computer science and communication arts are experiencing a significant convergence of interests.
-Computer science, with its interest in exploring and developing new programming paradigms, user interfaces, computer networking models, and multimediabased technologies, is constantly offering new forms of human communication.
+The disciplines of computer science and media arts are experiencing a significant convergence of interests.
+Computer science, with its interest in exploring and developing new programming paradigms, user interfaces, computer networking models, and multimedia-based technologies, is constantly offering new forms of human communication.
 The media arts professions, including graphics design, broadcasting, as well as video and audio production, have always sought new and more effective ways to express ideas, concepts, and visions.
-Thus, they have a natural interest in the possibilities offered by the technologies coming out of computer science and electronics engineering.
-The Department of Communication and Fine Arts and the Department of Computer and Mathematical Sciences jointly offer a program in Media Arts and Computer Science (MACS) that, depending on one's program of study and background, could lead to either a Master of Arts or Master of Science degree.
+Thus, they have a natural interest in the possibilities offered by the technologies coming out of computer science.
+The Department of Visual and Performing Arts and the Department of Computer Science jointly offer a program in Media Arts and Computer Science (MACS) that, depending on one's program of study and background, could lead to either a Master of Arts or Master of Science degree.